jdmonin/JSettlers2/doc/Readme.developer.md

           Client main panel should not see channel create/join/list controls
     - Database setup, including Account Admins list `-Djsettlers.accounts.admins=adm,name2,etc`
         - SOCAccountClient with a server not using a DB: At connect, should see a message like "This server does not use accounts"
+            - To launch SOCAccountClient, use: `java -cp JSettlers.jar soc.client.SOCAccountClient yourserver.example.com 8880`
         - Test with supported DB types: sqlite first, then mysql and postgres
             - Basics: account setup, password validation
             - Try login to account client with a name on, and not on, Account Admins list
-            - With a new or upgraded db, verify account are searched case-insensitive
+            - With a new or upgraded db, verify account nicknames are searched case-insensitive
             - Test server parameter `--pw-reset username` , login afterwards with new password and start a game
             - (v2.0.00+) After setup, run automated DB tests with `-Djsettlers.test.db=y`
         - Set up a new DB with instructions from the "Database Creation" section of [Database.md](Database.md),